Dogs and fireworks – how to resolve anxiety during firework season

 Pet Fireworks Anxiety: VetIQ Serene-UM

 Vet IQ Serene-UM is a natural supplement that can be invaluable if you have a dog or cat struggling with anxiety during the fireworks season.
-It’s a completely natural dietary supplement that reduces stress without sedating your pet.
+It’s a completely natural dietary supplement that reduces stress without sedating your pet and it’s recommended by vets.

 It’s particularly useful if you want to help your pet learn new behaviours that will be better for them, and you, during this stressful period of the year.